OuCodes/HigherDOSE-Dashboards/context.md

 - Maybe we create a top level `config` dir for secrets like `src/higherdose/mail/client_secret_874046668648-4untdu1pg2uklfvudvfaoa2e5o27aql2.apps.googleusercontent.com.json` and `data/raw/slack/slack_cookies/TA97020CV.env`

 - Seems like every single script in `scripts` is having import issues and I would like to understand why

+- Let's sort of combine weekly.py and weekly_products.py into a single script and rename it to weekly.
+Instead of importing weekly as a base to weeklyproducts.py lets just bring the code into weekly_products.py.
+Then let's rename _products to just weekly.py and get rid of the old weekly.py